Esther Mahlangu: Career

 Between 1980 and 1991, Mahlangu was a resident at the Botshabelo Historical Village, an open-air museum dedicated to educating visitors about Ndebele culture.

-Mahlangu first received international recognition in 1989 at the Magiciens de la terre (Magicians of the World) exhibition at the Centre Pompidou in Paris.
-She was invited to participate after researchers from the French Embassy visited South Africa in 1986 and saw the paintings on her home.
-During her two-month stay in France, she painted an exact replica of her house in front of an audience of thousands and completed a mural inside the Angoulême Museum of Fine Arts.
+She first received global recognition in 1989 at the Magiciens de la terre (Magicians of the Earth) group exhibition, held at the Centre Pompidou and Grand halle de la Villette in Paris.
+She was invited after researchers from the French Embassy, including associate curator André Magnin, visited South Africa in 1986 and saw the paintings on her home.
+Upon arriving in Paris, she found that exhibition organizers had constructed a full-scale replica of her house, which she painted before an audience of thousands.
+The exhibition aimed to challenge Eurocentrism in the art world by presenting contemporary art from non-Western countries, and its success brought Mahlangu's work to an international audience.
+During her two-month stay in France, she also completed a mural inside the Angoulême Museum of Fine Arts.
+By 1990, she had received invitations to paint murals internationally and to exhibit her work in more than 12 countries.